-as a child I was never a fan of peanut butter; my three siblings and I often slathered our jellies and jams, (me raspberry, the others preferred grape), atop softened cream cheese, yum!
+As a child I was never a fan of peanut butter; my three siblings and I often slathered our jellies and jams, (me raspberry, the others preferred grape), atop softened cream cheese, yum!
 We never had much desire for white bread, as I recall.
-Most often we chewed Jewish rye with poppy seeds, a dark pumpernickel or various crusty breads, fresh breads with character, with warm crusts that cracked when you bit down, not any kind of puffy, weak, sponge-like breads often sold at some grocery stories today!
+Most often we ate Jewish rye with poppy seeds, a dark pumpernickel or various crusty breads, fresh breads with character, with warm crusts that cracked when you bit down, not any kind of puffy, weak, sponge-like breads sold at grocery stories today!
 But, cream cheese was the glue, instead of peanut butter.

 maybe too, our pantry was not stocked with peanut butter because of its high fat content.
 (Although, cream cheese is just a bit lower.)
 Calories mattered a lot in our household, although we never talked about it.
 My mother was endlessly on a diet, since thin was king.
 200 calories for two tablespoon of peanut butter, she might have wanted to ingest those calories from another direction.
 She just about said something like that when she talked ( in a letter I discovered after she passed) about how much, after going to a diet camp, and eating cottage cheese, jello and black coffee, that she wished she could gobble down a yummy steak!
 (More about my childhood, mother, and cooking adventures in my new book–Nourished: A Memoir of Cooking and the Arts.)